ma-91-02/ma-91-02/README.md

-# 🚀 | Mohammed AL-Zurfi - Applied Application Security Penetration Tester
+# 🚀 Mohammed AL-Zurfi

+**Applied Web Penetration Tester | M.Sc. in Computer Science**

-Highly driven Application Security (AppSec) specialist and Penetration Tester with a strong foundational background in **Computer Science (M.Sc.)** and practical experience in Full-Stack development.
-I leverage my development expertise to perform effective **Source Code Review** and identify complex vulnerabilities often missed by automated scanners.
-Seeking a challenging role as a Junior Penetration Tester focusing on Web and Mobile App Security.
+Highly driven security professional with a strong foundational background in **Computer Science (M.Sc.)** and practical experience in Full-Stack development.
+Seeking a challenging role as a Junior Penetration Tester focusing primarily on **Web Application Security**.
+I leverage my development background to understand application logic and identify vulnerabilities.

 ---